Crinsane/laravel-elixir-bower/README.md

 });
 ```

-Those examples doe the same :
+Those examples do the same :
 - scan your bower files
 - concat all css files in a `public/css/plugins.css` file
 - concat all js files in a `public/scripts/vendor.js` file